 “Some people would see the rebar sticking up out of roofs and think it was a waste,” she explained.
 “But to us, it means there is hope.
 By leaving the rebar exposed, the owner is saying they believe there is hope for more!”

 There is hope for more.
 The work isn’t finished.
 There’s still much left to build and grow!
 How perfectly, beautifully, and amazingly accurate is that when it comes to our children?
 There is hope for more.
 Their story isn’t finished yet.
 What is happening with them now, doesn’t define their future.
-The behaviors they display is not the end of their growth.
+Our child’s behavior isn’t the end of the story, there is so much more to come.

 Yeah I was pretty frustrated with my child this past Sunday.
 I felt hopeless that his behavior was ever going to improve.
 But I had to remind myself that he suffers through past trauma that often renders him helpless in anxious situations.
 More than that though, I had to remind myself that he has amazing amounts of hope.
 Hope for a very bright future.
 His story isn’t over.
 He’s not finished growing.
 At times I may feel hopeless, but that does not mean it’s true.
 I must believe there’s more.